metamn/beat/code/pages/on-old-and-new-stacks/on-old-and-new-stacks.md

 A big relief.
 But I still felt unsafe with Javascript.
 It was like a stepchild compared to back-end languages / template engines (PHP, Ruby, Twig, etc.), and even to HTML and CSS.

 It was hard to wire behavior into structure and style &mdash; classnames and IDs to connect them all, right? &mdash; and to maintain it.
-It took me so much resources I needed to step up ... and deliberately designing interface parts which require no, or as less possible Javascript.
+It took me so many resources I needed to step up ... and deliberately designing interface parts which require no, or as less possible Javascript.

 Design thinking constrained by unusable technology, again, is not sustainable on long term.